Frequently Asked Questions

 Targeted therapies, in contrast to traditional chemotherapy and radiation, can potentially be less toxic to you and may exhibit a better treatment response by only attacking cancer cells carrying your specific mutation.

-Can OmniSeq’s tests be used for my tumor type?
+Can OmniSeq’s test be used for my tumor type?

-OmniSeq Comprehensive can provide the molecular profile for any type of solid tumor.
+OmniSeq INSIGHTSM can provide the molecular profile for solid tumor cancers (ie lung, colorectal, pancreatic, breast, prostate).

 Will my insurance cover OmniSeq® testing?